koron/ngx_http_gunzip_request/README.md

 location /gunzip_request/ {
     gunzip_request on;

-    # no need this anymore
+    # no need this anymore, this module rewrites it to "identity"
     ## remove "Content-Encoding: gzip" header from request.
     #proxy_set_header content-encoding '';